Enterprise modules

 stats socket /var/run/hapee-extras/hapee-lb.sock user hapee-lb group hapee mode 660

-The RHI service expects the Runtime API socket to be /var/run/hapee-extras/hapee-lb.sock.
-However, you can change the path that the RHI service expects by setting the variable HAPEE_LB_SOCKET in the following file:
+The RHI module expects the Runtime API socket to be /var/run/hapee-extras/hapee-lb.sock.
+However, you can change the path that the RHI module expects by setting the variable HAPEE_LB_SOCKET in the following file:

 • On Debian/Ubuntu: /etc/default/hapee-extras-rhi